-How We Helped My Brother With Autism Cope With Our Grandfather’s Death
+Helping My Brother With Autism Cope With Death and Grief

 For John, my younger brother with autism, death is his biggest fear.
 He’s afraid of what will happen when to him after Dad, Mom, Joe (our older brother) and I die.
 We’ve tried to assure him he will always be taken care of either by a family member or by the state.
 But his fear of the unknown frightens him to tears.

 Throughout John’s life, family members have passed away.
 Since John hardly knew them, their deaths were sad but not emotionally impacting.
 But this all changed after Grandpa died in April 2015.
 This was the first death of a close relative.
 Through our experience with our grandfather’s death, our family learned how to help John cope with death and grief.

 1. We were careful of what we said.

 Grandpa died as a result of compilations from a fall.
 From the time of the fall to his death, we watched everything we said about the situation.
 With John’s intense fear of death, we didn’t want John to hear the details of Grandpa’s fall.
 He knew Grandpa was in the hospital, but that little information deeply affected him.